Rephonic

 Dr. Arvid Viaene

-Host and climate economist with a PhD from the University of Chicago, focusing on the economic impacts of climate change.
-He has researched climate-related mortality and advised the European Commission on climate policy.
+Host of the show, climate economist with a PhD from the University of Chicago; research on climate impacts and policy; advisor to the European Commission.

 Top Education Podcasts